On the composable security of weak coin flipping: Proofs

-We first argue that a cheating party needs to maximize the winning probability of each $\pi_i$ in order to maximize the final winning probability.
-At each step $\pi_i$, if $b_i=1$, Alice wins with certainty if $C_i =0$ while wins with a probability smaller than $1$ if $C_i=1$; if $b_i=0$, Alice wins with a non-zero probability if $C_i=0$ while loses with certainty if $C_i=1$.
-Therefore, a cheating Alice strives to win at each step $\pi_i$ in order to finally win with the highest probability.
-It is the same for Bob.
-In conclusion, considering global security in Inequality~\eqref{eq:gl}, Alice's winning probability is no larger than the case when
+We first argue that a cheating party needs to maximize the winning probability of each game $\pi_i$ in order to maximize the final winning probability.
+At each step $\pi_i$, if $b_i=0$, Bob wins the final game with certainty if $C_{A,i} =1$ and wins the final game with a probability smaller than $1$ if $C_{A,i}=0$; if $b_i=1$, Bob wins with non-zero probability if $C_{A,i}=0$ while loses with certainty if $C_{A,i}=1$.
+Therefore, a cheating Bob strives to win at each round of $\pi_i$ in order to finally win with the highest probability.
+The similar argument holds for cheating Alice.
+In conclusion, Bob's winning probability is no larger than the case when